Triston Jay Amero: Bombings

 Deputy Interior Minister Rafael Puente told Radio Fides: "The possible motives behind these attacks are incomprehensible.
 There don't seem to be any concrete objectives other than causing deaths."

+Aftermath

-Amero and an accomplice, Alda Ribiero Acosta of Uruguay, were arrested by police in a hotel in the slum of El Alto, formally charged with murder, and were held in a maximum security prison near La Paz.
+Amero, 24, and his Uruguayan girlfriend, Alda Ribeiro Costa, 45, who was pregnant at the time, were arrested by police in a hotel in the slum of El Alto.
+They were ordered held in "preventive detention" pending trial by Judge Williams Davila, who said he would evaluate Amero's request for a psychiatric evaluation as well as the pregnant Ribeiro's request for a medical exam.
+After being formally charged with murder, they were held in a maximum security prison near La Paz.
 While there, Amero attempted to stab his lawyer and had gasoline hidden in his cell, with plans to set fire to a prison official and a U.S. diplomat.
-Amero was sentenced to 30 years in prison on January 23, 2008.

-At the age of 26, Amero died in a hospital on April 1, 2008, after complaining of stomach pains while in prison.
+Amero was sentenced to 30 years in prison without the possibility of parole on January 23, 2008.
+At the age of 26, Amero died in a hospital on April 1, 2008, after complaining of stomach pains while imprisoned at the San Pedro de Chonchocoro Penitentiary Center in La Paz.